-Winter is just around the corner, so the dreaded spectre of the Winter clean is looming.
+Spring has arrived, so the dreaded spectre of the spring clean is looming.
 It needn’t be a nightmare though – we’ve compiled eight brilliant cleaning tips for you to clean your home or office effectively, and cut some corners where you can so you can get back to enjoying your long weekend 😉

 1. Preparation is key